ZeusVS/gover/README.md

 ### Commands:
 ```
 Actions:
 'q'      Quit Gover
 '?'
 Show manual page
-':'     Enter console command from the current working directory
+':'      Enter console command from the current directory
+'escape' Clear all actions

+'i'     Insert/create new file in the current directory
+'I'     Insert/create new directory in the current directory

+'d'     Mark the currently selected file for cutting/moving
+'y'     Mark the currently selected file for copying
+'p'     Paste the marked cut/copy file to the current directory

 'D'     (Recursively) delete the current selection - will ask for confirmation
 'R'     Rename the current selection

 '/'     Search the main panel for specific text
 'n'     Jump to next occurrence of the searchstring
 'N'     Jump to previous occurrence of the searchstring

-"enter" Open the current selection in a new window
+'enter' Open the current selection in a new window
             Directory: default terminal
             Text file: default editor
             Executable: run in a new window